wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/machinedeployments/index.en.md

 By taking these steps, you can help ensure a smooth node rotation with minimal impact on your services.
 If you have any questions or need further assistance, please let us know.

+## pre cordoned
+This optinal feature was implemented to reduce the pod restarts in an node rotation triggered by an image update.

+New nodes didn't get cordoned.
+That results in the following behavior: Drained pods are only sheduled on new nodes.
+So there should be only one restart per pod per node rotation (if the pods are stable and there is no other reason a pod restart is triggered).